21 Best Nonprofit Leadership Retreat Facilitators (2026)

 VIANOVA provides strategic planning facilitation, meeting facilitation, and board retreat services for nonprofit organisations.
 Their approach emphasises practical outcomes and clear decision-making frameworks, helping leadership teams move from discussion to action within a structured process.

-Best For.
-Nonprofits seeking straightforward strategic planning and meeting facilitation with clear deliverables.
+Best for: nonprofits seeking straightforward strategic planning and meeting facilitation with clear deliverables.

 15. Praxis Consulting Group

 Praxis Consulting Group specialises in governance and board development for nonprofit organisations.
 Their retreat facilitation focuses on strengthening board effectiveness, clarifying roles and responsibilities, and building governance structures that support organisational growth.
-They bring deep expertise in nonprofit governance best practices.

-Best For.
-Nonprofits seeking governance-focused board retreats and development sessions.
+Best for: nonprofits seeking governance-focused board retreats and development sessions.

 16. TCC Group